35 Best Thought Leaders on AI in Sydney Australia (2026)

 Co-Director, UTS Human Technology Institute

 Sally Cripps is an internationally recognised Bayesian machine learning and AI scholar who brings rigorous technical expertise to the governance conversation.
 As the third co-director of the UTS Human Technology Institute, she ensures that governance frameworks are technically sound as well as ethically robust.
-Her position at the technical and policy interface makes her a valuable voice for organisations that need governance guidance grounded in genuine ML understanding.
+Her position at the technical and policy interface makes her a valuable voice for organisations that need governance guidance grounded in genuine machine learning understanding.

 Best for: Technical AI governance, Bayesian machine learning, responsible AI assurance, and academic research.